A Three-Level Whole-Body Disturbance Rejection Control Framework for Dynamic Motions in Legged Robots: Simulation Verification

 \section{Simulation Verification}

 To evaluate the effectiveness and versatility of the T-WB-DRC, we conduct a series of simulation experiments on legged robots.
 First, we present the advantages of the MH-ESO over the ESO.
 Second, we compare the performance of the proposed T-WB-DRC with the WB-DRC introduced in \cite{11079307} and the widely adopted standard whole-body control framework (standard WB-C) from \cite{grandia2023perceptive}, while model uncertainties, external disturbances, and fault tolerance are considered.
+Both the standard WB-C and WB-DRC employ a two-level control framework, comprising high-level and low-level controls, with identical high-level control mechanisms.
+The primary distinction between the WB-DRC and the standard WB-C lies in the integration of an adaptive ESO within the WB-DRC, which estimates uncertainties in the low-level control, while the standard WB-C does not address such uncertainties.
+In contrast to both the standard WB-C and WB-DRC, the T-WB-DRC adopts a three-level control framework.
+It retains the same high-level control as the WB-C and WB-DRC, while incorporating the same low-level control as the WB-DRC.

 All simulations are performed on a single PC (Intel i7-13700KF, 3.4 GHz).
 For the simulations, the control system is implemented using ROS Noetic in the Gazebo simulator.
 The simulations are carried out on both a humanoid robot (the upper body of the humanoid robot is modeled as a rigid body), which has $n = 12$ degrees of actuation freedom, and the Unitree A1 quadruped robot, which also has $n = 12$ degrees of actuation freedom.
 For the T-WB-DRC, the high-level control, MH-ESO, robust MPC in mid-level control, and low-level control operate in four distinct threads.
 In contrast, for the WB-DRC and standard WB-C, the high-level control and low-level control are executed in two different threads.
 We select the same operating frequency for high-level control across all three methods, as well as the same operating frequency for low-level control.